-There is a challenge when learning anatomy with traditional cadavers - instead of viewing and studying anatomical structures, students often spend more time finding them during dissection.
+When learning anatomy with traditional cadavers, students tend to face a challenge: instead of viewing and studying anatomical structures, they often spend more time finding them during dissection.
 To address this challenge, Samford University provides physical therapy students 24/7 access to virtual cadaveric dissection.
 Through the use of virtual cadavers, students can dissect the same regions repeatedly, spending more time to practice dissection skills and study course materials.